 Back in 1995, there was no cloud hosting and less than one percent of the world had access to the Internet (Need a flashback?
 Here it is).
 It was then that the first version of Apache web server was released, and it was perfect in every possible sense.
 Even today, Apache has far more features than any other server software.
 And therein lies the problem – not many developers need so many features for the majority of the projects they work on a daily basis.

 Since Apache is easily customizable and can be tweaked to suit the technical capabilities of almost every hardware setup, it is easy to see the reasons behind the popularity of Apache as the web server software of choice.

 The major difference is how NGINX and Apache handle communication between a browser and the web server.

-Apache uses keep-alive or a forked threaded solution, which keeps a connection open to each user.
-On the other hand, NGINX uses a non-blocking event loop, which pools connections working asynchronously via worker processes.
+Apache web server uses keep-alive or a forked threaded solution, which keeps a connection open to each user.
+On the other hand, the NGINX uses a non-blocking event loop, which pools connections working asynchronously via worker processes.

 When it comes to flexibility, Apache has no competition.
 The latest version offers an implementation of Multi-Processing-Modules (MPM) architecture.
 This mixes several threads and processes and provides performance equivalent of event-based web servers.

 NGINX, on the other hand, is extremely light, secure and fast.
 It has almost all the features that Apache implemented in its latest version.
 NGINX serves static content quickly and can handle thousands of requests per second.